 Claypool - Miami is a very small town located in the state of Arizona.
-With a population of 2,520 people and just one neighborhood, Claypool - Miami is the 114th largest community in Arizona.
-Much of the housing stock in Claypool - Miami was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 2,518 people and just one neighborhood, Claypool - Miami is the 114th largest community in Arizona.
+Claypool - Miami has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Claypool - Miami isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Claypool - Miami are a mix of both white- and blue-collar jobs.
+Claypool - Miami is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Claypool - Miami is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Claypool - Miami who work in food service (12.44%), office and administrative support (12.00%), and management occupations (8.04%).

 Of important note, Claypool - Miami is also a town of artists.
 Claypool - Miami has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Claypool - Miami’s character.